stevespreiz/ROSS/INSTALL.md

 git submodule update
 ```

-3. Link our model to ROSS
+3. Link our model to ROSS (don't have to do this first time)

 ```
 ln -s ~/path-to/our-model/in-the-github models/Project